DominikKoch/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 After graduating I was looking for new challenges in the world of <strong>Big Data</strong>.
-I'm working as a <strong>Senior Data Scientist</strong> at <a href="https://thinkbiganalytics.com/" target="_blank">Think Big</a>, a Teradata Company.
+I found those at my current job as a <strong>Senior Data Scientist</strong> at <a href="https://thinkbiganalytics.com/" target="_blank">Think Big</a>, a Teradata Company.
 As a data driven problem solver I contributed to the success of many different Data Science projects.
 Through these projects I also acquired an extensive knowledge of the automotive industry and in the banking sector.
 </p>

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Obtained both my MSc and BSc in <strong>statistics</strong> with distinction from the Ludwig-Maximilians University Munich (supervised by the amazing
+Obtained both my MSc and BSc in <strong>Statistics</strong> with distinction from the Ludwig-Maximilians University Munich (supervised by the amazing
 <a href="http://www.statistik.lmu.de/~tutz/" target="_blank">Gerhard Tutz</a>).
 My masters thesis project involved developing an
-<a href="http://link.springer.com/article/10.1007/s11222-015-9588-z" target="_blank">Improved nearest neighbour classifier by weighting and selection of predictors</a>.
+<a href="http://link.springer.com/article/10.1007/s11222-015-9588-z" target="_blank">"Improved nearest neighbour classifier by weighting and selection of predictors"</a>.
 This thesis was awarded the BestMasters prize by Springer.
 </p>

 <p class="about-text">